Nom Nom Blog

 The majority of American households make pets part of their family.
 In 2018, it’s estimated that 68% of households own a pet (more than the percentage with children), which adds up to 84.6 million homes nationally.
 Perhaps not surprisingly, the most common pets are dogs, which can be found in roughly one out of every two U.S. homes.

-Of course, not all human foods are dangerous for dogs (we use human-grade ingredients in our food), so understanding which are and isn’t is key to creating a safe environment for your pup.
+Not all human foods are dangerous for dogs, but we believe in feeding pets food that was crafted for them, so understanding which are and isn’t is key to creating a safe environment for your pup.
 Our researchers have compiled the following list of human foods to avoid giving your dog.
 While some foods (like chocolate) might be obvious, others are certainly not.
 Here are the most dangerous human foods for dogs.

 Researchers at NomNomNow compiled the list of dangerous foods for dogs using information from the American Society for the Prevention of Cruelty to Animals.
 Pet ownership statistics were obtained from the American Pet Products Association National Pet Owners Survey (2017-2018).
 Pet poisoning statistics were obtained from the ASPCA Animal Poison Control Center.
 If you have reason to suspect your pet has